-It is to your advantage to respond to an NOI as efficiently as possible.
+It is to your advantage to respond to an ICE audit as efficiently as possible.
 Therefore, the earlier in the process you can get the information you need, the more time you’ll have to identify issues and avoid potential fines.

 Step 4: Understand how your electronic I-9 provider will support you

 Do you currently use an electronic I-9 management system?
 Like many compliance-focused companies, your organization may choose to use an electronic I-9 system to manage your ongoing Form I-9 and E-Verify processes.
 But not all electronic platforms are the same.
 Therefore, you’ll want to fully understand in advance the support you should expect to receive from your vendor in the event of an ICE audit.

 Ask your electronic I-9 vendor to clearly outline the assistance they will provide from their Audit Support Team in the event of an ICE audit.
 Will your team have a single point of contact?
 What is the process for contacting this person and getting immediate attention?
 What is the process your team will use to request the records needed by ICE?
 What is your vendor’s turnaround commitment for producing the requested I-9 records?
 Obviously, it will be crucial that you receive the records within the strict 72-hour time period, but the earlier you receive the records from your vendor, the more time your team will have to identify and mitigate potential issues.

 The Notice of Inspection will typically require you to provide information regarding your electronic I-9 system to ensure it properly meets the requirements for audit trails, electronic signatures and more.
 Ask your I-9 vendor for a copy of the information they use to fulfill this typical NOI request.
 An experienced electronic I-9 vendor should be able to provide specific language they have previously used that has already passed the ICE audit review.